Relational Differential Dynamic Logic: Introduction

-We already mentioned some related works, including those on $\dL$.
-Some other related works are discussed here.
+\myparagraph{Related Work} Since this work is about its relational extension, the works we mentioned on $\dL$ are naturally relevant.
+We discuss other related works here.

-Simulink (from the Mathworks, Inc.) is the industry standard in modeling hybrid systems; therefore, any quality assurance method is desired to be able to take Simulink models as its input.
-This is not easy for formal verification methods, notably because Simulink models do not have rigorous semantics.
+Simulink (Mathworks, Inc.) is an industry standard in modeling hybrid systems, but unfortunately Simulink models do not come with rigorously defined semantics.
+Therefore, while integration with Simulink is highly desirable any quality assurance methods for hybrid systems, formal verification methods require some work to set up the semantics for Simulink models.
 The recent work~\cite{LiebrenzHG18} tackles this problem, identifying a fragment of Simulink, and devising a translator from Simulink models to $\dL$ programs.
 Their translation is ingenious, and their tool is capable of proving rather complicated properties when used in combination with $\keymaerax$~\cite{MitschP17}.

-This work is about relational extension of $\dL$.
-Relational extension of the \emph{Floyd--Hoare logic}---as the discrete-time prototype of $\dL$---has been energetically pursued, too, especially in the context of \emph{differential privacy}.
-See e.g.~\cite{Benton04,AguirreBG0S17,AzevedoGHK18arxiv}.
+Relational extensions of the \emph{Floyd--Hoare logic}---which can be thought of as a discrete-time version of $\dL$---have been energetically pursued especially in the context of \emph{differential privacy}~\cite{Benton04,AguirreBG0S17,AzevedoGHK19}.

-In deductive verification of hybrid systems, an approach alternative to Platzer's $\dL$ uses \emph{nonstandard analysis}~\cite{Robinson66} and regards continuous dynamics as if it is discrete~\cite{SuenagaH11ICALP,SuenagaSH13POPL}.
-The logic built on top is literally the same as the classic Floyd--Hoare logic, whose soundness in the extended hybrid setting is shown by a model-theoretic result called the \emph{transfer principle}.
-Its tool support has been pursued, too~\cite{HasuoS12CAV}.
+In deductive verification of hybrid systems, an approach alternative to $\dL$ uses \emph{nonstandard analysis}~\cite{Robinson66} and regards continuous dynamics as if they were discrete due to the existence of infinitesimal elements~\cite{SuenagaH11,SuenagaSH13}.
+The logic used in that framework is exactly the same as the classic Floyd--Hoare logic, and the soundness of the logic in the hybrid setting is shown by a model-theoretic result called the \emph{transfer principle}.
+Its tool support has been pursued as well~\cite{HasuoS12}.